 - high-risk environment tactics, techniques and procedures for the Department of Defense

-McCann escorted Tucker Carlson, the magazine and newspaper journalist and commentator, through Iraq after the 2003 invasion and was predominately featured in Carlson’s ensuing article, Hired Guns, The inside story of the private armies of Operation Iraqi Freedom, published in Esquire Magazine.
-You can read the article here: http://classic.esquire.com/hired-guns/
+Kelly McCann escorted Tucker Carlson, the magazine and newspaper journalist and commentator, through Iraq after the 2003 invasion and was predominately featured in Carlson’s ensuing article, Hired Guns, The inside story of the private armies of Operation Iraqi Freedom, published in Esquire Magazine.
+You can read the article here: https://classic.esquire.com/hired-guns/

 Kelly McCann was featured on the June 2008 cover of Black Belt Magazine and in a two part article which continued in the July issue.
 In 2008, McCann was voted Black Belt Magazine’s “Self-Defense Instructor of the Year”.
 In 2010, Black Belt Magazine began running a monthly column written by McCann titled, “Mil-Spec”.
 In his column, Kelly explores various aspects of Combatives and details mind set, physical skills, personal security and awareness and avoidance skills.

 McCann is a CNN security analyst and has made numerous appearances as a commentator on FOX News, CNN, MSNBC, and he is also a writer.